Masque at the baptism of Prince Henry: Preparations

 John Colville reported a rumour in July that James VI had conceived a jealousy against Anne of Denmark, and even thought the Duke of Lennox might be the father of Prince Henry.
 James was beginning to regret the expense of the preparations.
 There were fears that the Catholic lords might try to kidnap Prince Henry.
 Some spoke of Stirling as an unlucky place and an old Latin saying "Sterling ab initio nequam" (Stirling, wicked from the beginning).
 A part of this phrase was said to be carved on an old quern-stone kept at the castle.

 Anne of Denmark, according to the letters of John Carey, an English officer at Berwick, had made a truce with the rebel Earl of Bothwell that he would do nothing until after the baptism.
 Carey also wrote that the Danish and Brunswick ambassadors were "every day almost drunk".
 The report of the Dutch ambassadors Brederode and Valck mentions dinners at Stirling Castle in the days before the baptism, a hunt in the park, and James VI dancing in the Great Hall.

 Brederode and Valck described a meeting with the other ambassadors at the castle to discuss the naming of the prince, which was traditional and customary for godfathers.
 According to their account, the name "Henry Frederick" was chosen to allude to the late Frederick II of Denmark and Henry Julius, Duke of Brunswick-Lüneburg, the late Henry, Duke of Mecklenburg, to Henry IV of France, and Henry VIII of England.

+According to Fowler, the English ambassador was conducted from the border to Stirling by a gentleman of the king's chamber on 28 August.
+The baptism was delayed until the 30 August because the English gifts or "propynes" had not arrived.

 After the events were concluded and the ambassadors had left, the overworked administrator Alexander Hay of Easter Kennet died of exhaustion.

 An engraving published in 1764 illustrating William Fowler's True Reportary purports to represent a painted allegory from the chapel or a decorative ensemble like a carved screen.
 It is not known if this illustration is a genuine representation of anything at the baptism, King James's return in 1617, or made for Charles I. The motifs include the building of Solomon's Temple, and the Last Trump.
 The motif of the Temple fits with contemporary comment about the project.